 First, there’s the textual evidence of the ghost’s actions and reactions in scenes 1 and 5 of Act 1.
 For example, when Horatio bids the ghost “By heaven” to speak, he stalks away and, in Marcellus’s words, “is offended” (1.1.57-62).
 One scholar claims that this–the invocation of heavenly authority scaring the ghost away–is evidence enough that the ghost is an evil spirit.
 I find it hard not to believe her.
 Also in Act 1, we learn that the ghost is only seen at night (1.1.76-77; 1.4.3-7; 1.5.65-66) and that he vanishes as soon as he hears a rooster crow (1.1.162-164).
 As Marcellus describes in scene 1, both traits were believed, in the Middle Ages and beyond, to denote a demon.

 When I studied Hamlet in school, I was told that the definition of an Elizabethan tragedy is a story in which forces outside of the protagonist conspire to destroy him (physically, spiritually, or both) and, through some serious moral flaw on his part, he allows them to succeed.
-The best example of this that I can think of comes from another Shakespearean play, Macbeth: in this play, the malevolent spirit Hecate, acting through her servants the Weird Sisters, takes advantage of Macbeth’s innate ambition and uses it to bring about his ruin.
+The best example of this that I can think of comes from another Shakespearean play, Macbeth: in this play, the demonically-inspired Weird Sisters take advantage of Macbeth’s innate ambition and use it to bring about his ruin.
 Macbeth is still entirely culpable for the crimes at his door, but without that malignant influence, they might never have happened.

 We do learn later that the ghost’s account of the Elder Hamlet’s murder is completely factual (3.2-3), but does that really prove anything?
 Couldn’t a demon have just as easily come by the same knowledge?
 Maybe more easily?
 Suppose this is the very demon that tempted Claudius to murder!